Prym Representations of the Handlebody Group: Preliminaries

 \subsection{Definition of Prym representations}

-We start by constructing the representations defined in \cite{L}.
+We start by constructing the representations defined in \cite{Loo}.
 These are defined for finite abelian groups, but we restrict to the case of cyclic groups in our definition.\\[1ex] Let $S$ be a closed genus $g$ surface.
-Let $\widetilde{S} \to S$ be a normal covering with deck group $C \cong \mathbb{Z}/d\mathbb{Z}.$ This covering gives rise to the exact sequence
+From now on we assume throughout that $g \ge 2.$ Let $\widetilde{S} \to S$ be a normal covering with deck group $C \cong \mathbb{Z}/d\mathbb{Z}.$ This covering gives rise to the exact sequence